Did you know Colombia has deserts within its borders?

 Exploring other hostels

-I noticed that most lodgings and activities in the area are accessible.
+I noticed that most of the accommodation and activities in the area are quite accessible, making it easy to get around.

-It’s a small community, so I took the opportunity to check out some of the other hotels.
-Some have swimming pools, and they’re open for visitors to use.
+Since it’s a small community, I took the chance to explore several other hotels.
+Some even offer swimming pools open for visitors to enjoy.

 Expect to pay no more than COP$5,000 to use swimming facilities.